brianzelip/writing/reading-mdx-source.md

-# On reading the source code if mdx and learnjng about abstract syntax trees
+# On reading the source code of mdx and learning about abstract syntax trees